Aramatos/Blog_Neurotouch/Analog_Tutorial/blog_2.md

 run executes the analyses defined above (both .op and .tran). write test_comparator.raw saves the results to a file.

+### SIMULATION SHORTCUTES
+-f zoom into the horizontal length
+-d

 ## Analysis
 The above circuit works as it is, but let's analyze the circuit elements behind it.
 As mentioned before we have the neuron architecture, a double inverter amplifier, and a current mirror serving as a current source.
 Fortunately for us, the inverter is one of the first structures analyzed in the Rehzavi Analog Integrated Circuits book, which if you should take a look if its